dancepartyteam/patcher/README.md

 - [X] Just Dance Asia *(by Mitchy)*

 If you require further assistance, feel free to join our [Discord server](https://dnceprty.co/discord).
 We'll be happy to help!

+## Disclaimer
+DanceParty is an independent community-driven project created and maintained by the RyuAtelier team.
+We are not affiliated with, endorsed by, or connected to Ubisoft Entertainment, Nintendo, Microsoft, Sony Interactive Entertainment, or any of their subsidiaries or related companies.
+Just Dance and all related trademarks are the property of their respective owners.
+This project is developed by fans, for fans, and is provided free of charge.

+Contact us at hello@ryuatelier.org if you have any questions or concerns.

+## License

+Read more about the license [here.](https://github.com/dancepartyteam/patcher/blob/main/LICENSE)